Lexicon

 ORIGINAL

 The extractable premium charged for occupying the verification chokepoint — rent disguised as coherence.
 The trust tax is the difference between what a party pays for verification and what that verification would cost in a competitive market.
 The medieval notary performed a genuine function: authenticating documents, witnessing transactions, certifying that claims had been made under proper conditions.
 That function had a genuine cost — the coherence fee.
-But the entry restrictions that protected the notary's investment also generated a premium above that cost, a premium captured because the merchant had no alternative.
+But entry restrictions that protected the notary's investment also generated a premium above that cost, captured because the merchant had no alternative.
 The trust tax is parasitic on the coherence fee: it exists only because the coherence fee is real, and it survives only as long as the chokepoint holder can prevent the individual from verifying for herself.
-Volume I traces the tax through three institutional incarnations — the medieval notary, Tappan's credit bureau, and the contemporary platform — showing that while the medium changed from parchment to database to algorithm, the rent structure remained: whoever stands between the claimant and the verification captures a premium that exceeds the cost of the verification itself.
-The trust tax collapses when verification becomes cheap enough that the individual can perform it without an intermediary.
+The tax collapses when verification becomes cheap enough that the individual can perform it without an intermediary.

 Truth Needs Witnesses